-September motor-vehicle deaths up 15% from last year
+February motor-vehicle deaths down 4% from last year

-Because of COVID-19-related impacts, the number of miles driven in the first nine months of 2020 decreased 14.5% compared to 2019.
-The number of miles driven in September 2020 decreased 8.6% compared to September 2019.
-Deaths for 2020 to date total 30,390.
-This preliminary estimate is up 5% compared to the first nine months of 2019.
-Motor-vehicle deaths in September 2020 totaled 4,040.
-This preliminary estimate is up 15% from September 2019.
-September marks the fourth consecutive monthly increase following three straight months of decreases during the COVID-19-related shutdowns.
-The increasing deaths combined with the large decrease in miles driven results in a monthly mileage death rate increase of 25.4% compared to September 2019.
-The mileage death rate per 100 million vehicle miles driven for September 2020 is 1.63, compared to 1.30 in 2019.
+Because of COVID-19-related impacts, the number of miles driven in 2020 decreased 13.2% compared to 2019.
+However, this decrease did not start until March 2020, with January and February 2020 experiencing typical levels of travel.
+The number of miles driven in February 2021 decreased 12.1% compared to February 2020.
+Deaths for the first two months of 2021 are estimated to be 6,160.
+This preliminary estimate is up 6% compared to 2020.
+Motor-vehicle deaths in February 2021 totaled 2,710.
+This preliminary estimate is down 4% from February 2020.
+February is the first month showing a year-over-year decrease after eight consecutive monthly decreases compared to the prior year.
+The slight decrease in deaths combined with the large decrease in miles driven results in a monthly mileage death rate increase of 9.1% compared to February 2020.
+The mileage death rate per 100 million vehicle miles driven for February 2021 is 1.32, compared to 1.21 in 2020.

 Mileage source: Federal Highway Administration